 It is important to select a roofing contractor who can do a professional job.
-Per year, thousands of reports against roofing contractors are received by the Better Business Bureau and other consumer organisations.
+Per year, thousands of reports against roofing contractors are received by the Better Business Bureau and other consumer organizations.
 Unfortunately, most states have little to no roofing contractors and installers rules, nor do they have roofing-related building code standards.
+So, you need an on-point checklist of questions to ask your roofing company before hiring them.

 Employing high-quality experienced roofers will ensure that the work is well completed.
 This also serves as a precaution should an issue occur.